viezel/TiSocial.Framework/README.md

 * *removeIcons* - customise the dialog by removing unwanted icons.
 * *emailIsHTML* - Optional boolean flag that tells if email content should be in html format.
 * *subject* - a subject to be used when sharing through email
+* *platformAppendText* - an object with custom strings to add to different share providers.
+Possible values are: "twitter", "message", "whatsapp" or the id of the extension like "com.buffer.buffer.BufferComposeExtension".
+Facebook is not included, because the new FacebookSDK only allows for sharing URLs.

 The second optional argument is an array with objects.
 Use this to create custom UIActivities.
 The posibilties are almost endless. have a look at: *http://uiactivities.com* for inspiration.

 ```javascript